hbg87/datacleaning/CodeBook.md

 # Variable Naming

+Identifiers

+Subject - ID of Subject
+Activity - Type of activity

-All variable names were set to lowercase to minimise coding mistakes resulting from the mistyping of variable names in the wrong case.
+The names of the variables for each feature vector were set to lowercase to minimise coding mistakes resulting from the mistyping of variable names in the wrong case.

-The following prefixes were used to standardise the naming of the variables:
+The following prefixes were used to standardise the naming of the variables for each feature vector:

 * Prefix ‘time’ to denote time
 * Prefix ‘body’ to denote body